Nicotine Addiction: Signs, Causes, Treatment Options, And Prevention Strategies

 What Are The Treatment Options For Nicotine Addiction?

-The 3 treatment options available for nicotine addiction are prescription medications, NRT, and therapies.
+The treatment options available for nicotine addiction are prescription medications, NRT, and therapies.
+Here are the treatment options for nicotine addiction in detail below:

 Treating nicotine involves using medications to manage withdrawal symptoms during the detox phase.
 These medications control the part of the brain responsible for cravings.
 Effective medications include varenicline and bupropion.

-This is called nicotine replacement therapy.
-The options include patches, gums, nasal sprays, or inhalers.
+Nicotine replacement therapy options include patches, gums, nasal sprays, or inhalers.
 These options contain nicotine too, but without the compounds found in tobacco, hence they don’t get users high or addicted.
 They help users quit using slowly and methodologically.

 Another option is the non-nicotine anti-depressants; they improve dopamine levels and mood.
 Treating any underlying mental health issue increases the chances of recovery from nicotine addiction.